catapopa/my-first-website/README.md

 # my-first-website
-The first website made in high school using HTML and CSS
+My first website made in high school using HTML and CSS